Minjee Lee: Professional career

-2021

-On 25 July 2021, Lee won her first major championship, the Amundi Evian Championship, by coming from seven strokes behind in the final round and defeating Lee Jeong-eun on the first playoff hole.

 Lee qualified for the Tokyo 2020 Olympics and competed in the women's competition.
 She scored −4 across the four rounds and finished 29th, out of medal contention.
+In July 2021, Lee won her first major championship, the Amundi Evian Championship, by coming from seven strokes behind in the final round and defeating Lee Jeong-eun on the first playoff hole.